7 times Cardi B gave us her best financial advice

 Basic money-saving 101: never forget to pick up the free stuff!

-According to an interview Cardi did with Fader magazine, her humble abode is furnished with a lot of things she got for free, and she only pays full-price for something if she's on the move and doesn't have time to negotiate a lower price.
+According to an interview Cardi did with Fader magazine, her humble abode is furnished with a lot of things she got for free.
+She only pays full price for something if she's on the move and doesn't have time to negotiate a lower price.

 Supermarket cashback apps are a great way to make money back on your food shop.
 Freebies often come in the fine print and shop assistants may 'forget' to remind you to pick up the free goodies or 'forget' to apply the student discount on your latest purchase.